Dutta-06/DeepfakeDetector/README.md

 Instructions

-1. Dowwnload all files (training.ipynb is for explanatory purposes and not needed for the program to run)
+1. Download all files (training.ipynb is for explanatory purposes and not needed for the program to run)
 2. Create a single folder/directory
 3. Within folder: store main.py & autoencoder.keras
 4. Within folder: create empty folder named static